| Title: | Recursive Partitioning for Structural Equation Models |

 Get a list of all leafs in a tree by recursively searching the tree starting

-at the given node (if not data
+at the given node (if not data object is given.
+If data is

 given, the function returns the leafs that are predicted for each row of the